Jimmy MacCarthy: Musicianship

-MacCarthy established himself as a versatile musician, playing guitar with Southpaw and later learning to play piano himself, and gathering very creative musicians whom he would go on to record with.
-With a keen eye for talent, MacCarthy formed the Jimmy McCarthy band with his fellow ex-Southpaw member Johnny Campbell, as well as pianist James Delaney and Paul Moran of Paul Brady and Begley Boys fame respectively, as well as another Cork native Brian Calnan and Eoghan O’Neill.
+MacCarthy established himself as a versatile musician, playing guitar with Southpaw and later learning to play piano himself, and gathering musicians with whom he would go on to record.
+MacCarthy formed the Jimmy McCarthy band with his fellow ex-Southpaw member Johnny Campbell, as well as pianist James Delaney and Paul Moran of Paul Brady and Begley Boys fame respectively, as well as another Cork native Brian Calnan and Eoghan O’Neill.

 MacCarthy revealed that he sought to be a pop singer from the age of 19, but, from the release of his debut album 'The Song of the Singing Horseman' in 1991, his music took a shift towards being more folk-oriented.

 In the late 90s and early 2000s, when MacCarthy was established as a prolific songwriter and an esteemed solo performer, his style of performance was regarded as being closer to the style of Martin Hayes or Andy Irvine than those employed by the rock acts.
 Upon the release of his single 'The People of West Cork & Kerry' in 2001, MacCarthy was asked whom he would compare his performance style to.
 MacCarthy named James Taylor as the performer most like him, due to the fact he plays guitar and piano on stage, and had two backing singers.
 In MacCarthy's case, these backing singers were Lynn Kavanagh and Mandy Murphy.